 CMS maintains three different categories of data files: identifiable data files, limited data set files, and public use files.
 The privacy level of the data file determines whether a DUA is needed as well as the request process and the level of review required:

-General Guidelines for Submission of DUAs
+General Guidelines for Requesting DUAs

-- If a DUA for your employer, organization, or university expires, it is important to note that ALL open DUAs for that organization will be frozen.
-This means that no actions (processing new DUAs as well as adding data, changing contacts, or extending existing DUAs) can proceed for any DUA held by your organization until the expired DUA is either extended or closed.
+- If a DUA expires, it is important to note that ALL open DUAs for that organization will be frozen.
+This means that no actions (processing new DUAs, adding data, changing contacts, or extending existing DUAs) can proceed for any DUA held by your organization until the expired DUA is either extended or closed.